December 7, 2023

 $ ssh-keygen

 I chose the default.
-Some suggests not to type a password if you are the only person to have root access to the local machine.
+Some suggests not to type a password if you are the only person to have root access to the machine.

-Next I copied key to remote shared server:
+Once the key was generated, I copied key to remote shared server:

 $ ssh-copy-id root@IP_address_of_VPS